emanguy/rust-rest/doc/architecture_layers.md

 ### Driven adapters (database and other external systems)
 Driven adapters should handle protocol-specific details to help facilitate the domain's communication with external systems.
-They should implement the driven port interface defined by the domain and convert domain types into DTOs (Data Transfer Objects) before sending data over the wire.
+They should implement the driven port trait defined by the domain and convert domain types into DTOs (Data Transfer Objects) before sending data over the wire.
 Acquiring the connection to the outside world can be done by accepting something implementing the **ExternalConnectivity** trait.